grouparoo/grouparoo/documents/deployment/AWS.md

   - create and add a new SSH keypair.
   - allow remote access from 'all'

-- configure `kubectl` on your computer to deploy to your new cluster
+- Configure `kubectl` on your computer to deploy to your new cluster\

   - https://docs.aws.amazon.com/eks/latest/userguide/create-kubeconfig.html
   - if you need the AWS CLI https://aws.amazon.com/cli/
   - you'll run a command like `aws eks --region us-east-1 update-kubeconfig --name grouparoo-eks-cluster`